Evony Two Player's Guide and Advice

 Advanced Evony Age2 players have heroes statistics over 500.
 They belong to large powerful alliances that are often at war with equally powerful enemies.
 These players have very large armies that include every troop type available.
 They attack with different forces depending on the defenses of their enemy.
 Wave attacks by cataphracts, ballistas, or scout bombs are used often.

-A single city plan that was designed to produce archers will not support these action
+A single city plan that was designed to produce archers will not support these actions and support optimum use of city resources, city population, and barracks capacity.

 Evony Two players with very large armies need large food supplies.
 The daily food search creates greater time management problems for these players.